usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Run the Executable
 --------------------------------

-Next, build the package and run the node:
+Next, build the package and run the executable:

 .. code-block:: bash